Momentum-Team-12/questionbox-team-thunder-back-end/README.md

 ### Request

 Note: can only use 1 search parameter.
-It queries the title field.
+It queries the description field.

 ```json
 GET /all_answers?search=test